Journal of Computational Chemistry

 2.1.
 What are the editors looking for in a cover image?

 A cover image should above all be eye-catching.
 The cover is a showcase for the journal and your research.
 It should make people want to find out what your article is about, without explaining everything.
 It should ideally be a combination of art and science.
-Simple images often work better than complex ones, and a really good SEM image can often be as effective as a rendered graphic.
-Examples of recent covers can be found in the cover gallery.
+Simple images often work better than complex ones, and a really good PES image can often be as effective as a rendered graphic.
+Examples of covers are given below:

 2.2.
 What layout should the image have?